 Adjunct Faculty Learning Community

 Each participant who completes all parts for the AFLC will receive a $300 stipend.
-To apply, complete this application form by 9:00am on January 24th, 2025.
+The AFLC is offered during the Fall and Spring semester.

 The in-person SL Faculty Learning Community (FLC) is ideal for faculty who want to develop or refine a service-learning course in a collaborative, supportive setting.
 Participants explore SL models, try on best practices, design experiences with community partners, and prepare for successful SL course implementation.
-Faculty benefit from engaging with an interdisciplinary group of colleagues and have access to guidance throughout the process.
+Faculty benefit from engaging with an interdisciplinary group of colleagues and have access to guidance throughout the process (six 90-minute sessions, with reading and course design in between).
+The SL FLC is offered during the Spring semester.

 Designing for Student Success Faculty Learning Community